 This UK Tax Policy document was reviewed and approved by the Executive Management.
-It is effective for the year ending 31 December 2017.
+It is effective for the year ending 31 December 2019 and will remain in effect until any amendments are approved by the Executive Management.
 The UK Tax Policy will be reviewed annually by the Executive Management, including how tax risks are monitored and managed.

 Day to day responsibility for the risk management of the Group’s tax affairs is delegated to the Head of Financial Controlling who is supported by appropriately qualified in-house tax professionals.
 This team identify, manage and where possible, eliminate tax risk.

-Finance and Accounting will employ various risk management processes and systems to provide assurance that the principles set up in this UK Tax Policy are being met.
+Finance and Accounting has defined and will employ various risk management processes and systems to provide assurance that the principles set up in this UK Tax Policy are being met.

 Danske Commodities claims relevant tax reliefs made available by the UK government, in line with the public policy objectives of such reliefs.
-Danske Commodities applies OECD guidelines and UK legislation on intercompany transactions between Danske Commodities UK entities and other Danske Commodities group entities.
+Danske Commodities applies OECD guidelines and UK legislation on intercompany transactions between Danske Commodities UK entities and other entities of Danske Commodities group.
 Danske Commodities pays tax in the country in which the value arising from our presence is earned.

 Danske Commodities UK entities will act with honesty and transparency in our relationship with local tax authorities, and we will promptly disclose all legally required information to the tax authorities.
 Where appropriate Danske Commodities UK entities will have an open dialogue with HMRC as we see value in working with tax authorities to agree on material tax matters.